-The Kongsberg MSI-90U combat management system aboard the submarine is interfaced with sensors, weapons and navigation systems to detect, track and engage hostile submarines and surface vessels.
+The Kongsberg MSI-90U combat management system on board the submarine is interfaced with sensors, weapons and navigation systems to detect, track and engage hostile submarines and surface vessels.

-The submarine countermeasures are supported by an FL1800U electronic warfare system, and a TAU 2000 torpedo countermeasures system with launchers for anti-torpedo decoys.
-The launchers can simultaneously discharge decoys to deceive the incoming anti-submarine torpedoes.
+The submarine countermeasures are supported by an FL1800U electronic warfare system and TAU 2000 torpedo countermeasures system with launchers for anti-torpedo decoys.
+The launchers can simultaneously discharge decoys to deceive incoming anti-submarine torpedoes.

-The propulsion integrates a MTU diesel engine, a Piller 3.12MW generator, a Siemens 2.85MW permanent magnet electric motor, and high-performance lead acid batteries.
+The propulsion integrates a MTU diesel engine, Piller 3.12MW generator, Siemens 2.85MW permanent magnet electric motor and high-performance lead-acid batteries.
 The motor drives the seven-bladed screw-back propeller.
-The submarines are also fitted with air independent propulsion (AIP) system including nine Siemens SINAVY polymer electrolyte membrane (PEM) fuel cell modules with a rated power of 34kW each.
+The submarines are also fitted with an air-independent propulsion (AIP) system, which includes nine Siemens SINAVY polymer electrolyte membrane (PEM) fuel cell modules with a rated power of 34kW each.